Worker-powered transparency drives improved conditions

 companies have now made a commitment to ensure workers do not pay recruitment fees for their job

 The breakthrough moment came when Wage Indicator received encouraging early signs that their innovative new data-gathering mechanism was working.

-In just a year, 5,300 workers have uploaded data, providing 94 factories with information on where potential problems lie.
-This has led to tangible improvements in 15 factories, which together employ 30,000 workers.
+Since the initiative started, 6,500 workers have been surveyed, evaluating working conditions in 120 factories.
+This has led to tangible improvements in 17 factories, which together employ 31,500 workers.
 Improvements include: strengthened collective bargaining agreements, contract workers given the option to become permanent employees, overtime becoming unforced and compensated, new unions taking shape in factories that previously had none, and workers enrolling onto health insurance and pension plans.

 Gajimu Garment has shown the crucial role workers can play in improving their own conditions and in creating a culture of worker-driven transparency.
 After all, the people who make our clothes should have the power to effect change for themselves.

 It feels nice to have somebody who cares about the worker’s situation in our factories.
 I feel like I learnt a lot about labour law while doing the Gajimu survey, and I can immediately see the results.
 Let’s hope that by doing this survey, employers can hear our voice.

 Alina & Cami